Mount Manaslu 8163m — Manaslu Circuit Trek NepalMount Manaslu 8163m — Manaslu Circuit Trek Nepal

 • Accommodation:Local tea houses

 We will descend all the way down to the Gho village.
 The trail will descend for around 6 hours and lead us to Gho, where we will be staying for a night.
 As well, the walk also enters through pristine woodlands full of rhododendrons, pines, and oak tree lines, passing several farm sheds to reach the Phurke Khola.
 From Bhimthang, the trail is mostly downhill, and this trail combines the Dharapani with the popular Annapurna Circuit Trail.
 We will go through the Phurke Khola and then eventually reach the beautiful Tilje village, where you can find the shared jeep to Besisahar.
-An overnight stay in a beautiful local guest house.
+An overnight stay in a beautiful local guest house in Gho Village.

 15Day